jpritikin/coach/content/docs/integration.md

 Meditation is an expression of integration; meditation is a way to bring beauty into the mundane.
 There are many ways to learn how to meditate.
-If you work with me then you will learn how to meditate (if you don't know already).
+If you work with me then you can learn how to meditate (if you don't know already).

 {{< mermaid >}}
 flowchart TD;
   A(Internal Family Systems) --> Meditation;
   Psychedelics --> Meditation;
-  Other --> Meditation;
+  B(Meditation Teachings) --> Meditation;
 {{< /mermaid >}}

 Psychedelic experience is one important way to inspire interest in meditation.[^doblin1991]